day8/re-com/README.md

 [checkbox
   :label     "Show Status Icon?"
   :model     status-icon?      ; a ratom
-  :on-change (fn [val] (reset! status-icon? val))]
+  :on-change (fn [new-val] (reset! status-icon? new-val))]
 ```

-Notice how each component parameter value has a short leading keyword name.
+Notice how each parameter value has a short, leading keyword name.
 The first version, using `positional parameters`, was more concise, the 2nd using `named parameters` is more explicit.

-Religious wars have been fought on these issues, but we believe using `named parameters` in the API of a library has compelling benefits:
+Both have their merits - a situation which invariably leads to vigerously contested Religious wars.
+We've gone with `named parameters` in the API because:
-	1. the code using the library is clearly easier to read (despite being longer)
+	1. the code using the library is easier to read (despite being longer)
 	2. as a result the code is more understandable - is there anything more important?
 	3. optionality  -  not all parameters have to be supplied, defaults can be introduced
 	4. flexibility - new parameters are easily added